Peter Blake (artist): Work

-In 1968, commissioned by Dodo Editions, Blake made Babe Rainbow, a screen-print on tinplate, in a edition of 10,000, which sold for £1 each.
+In 1968, commissioned by Dodo Editions, Blake made Babe Rainbow, a screen-print on tinplate, in an edition of 10,000, which sold for £1 each.

 In 1969, Blake left London to live near Bath.
 His work changed direction to feature scenes based on English Folklore and characters from Shakespeare.
 In the early 1970s, he made a set of watercolour paintings to illustrate Lewis Carroll's Through the Looking-Glass using a young artist, Celia Wanless, as the model for Alice and in 1975 he was a founder of the Brotherhood of Ruralists.
 Blake moved back to London in 1979 and his work returned to earlier popular culture references.

 In 1990 and 1991, Blake painted the artwork to Eric Clapton's 1991 million-selling live album 24 Nights.
 A scrapbook featuring all of Blake's drawing was later released.
 In January 1992, Blake appeared on BBC2's acclaimed Arena Masters of the Canvas documentary and painted the portrait of the wrestler Kendo Nagasaki.

 In June 2006, as The Who returned to play Leeds University 36 years after recording their seminal Live at Leeds album in 1970, Blake unveiled a Live at Leeds 2 artwork to commemorate the event.
 The artist and The Who's Pete Townshend signed an edition which will join the gallery's collection.
 More recently, Blake has created artist's editions for the opening of the Pallant House Gallery which houses collections of his most famous paintings.
 The works are homages to his earlier work on the Stanley Road album cover and Babe Rainbow prints.
 He designed a series of deck chairs.

 In 2006, Blake designed the cover for Oasis greatest hits album Stop the Clocks.
 According to Blake, he chose all of the objects in the picture at random, but the sleeves of Sgt.
 Pepper's and Definitely Maybe were in the back of his mind.
 He claims, "It's using the mystery of Definitely Maybe and running away with it."
 Familiar cultural icons which can be seen on the cover include Dorothy from Wizard of Oz, Michael Caine (replacing the original image of Marilyn Monroe, which could not be used for legal reasons) and the seven dwarfs from Snow White and the Seven Dwarfs.
 Blake revealed that the final cover wasn't the original which featured an image of the shop 'Granny Takes a Trip' on the Kings Road in Chelsea, London.